Ferrari 348: 348 tb, ts

 The 348 was fitted with dual-computer engine management using twin Bosch Motronic ECUs, double-redundant anti-lock brakes, and self-diagnosing air conditioning and heating systems.
-Late versions (1993 and beyond) have Japanese starter motors and Nippondenso power generators to improve reliability, as well as the battery located within the front left fender for better weight distribution.
+In 1990, the Bosch Motronic engine management system was updated from the 2.5 to the 2.7 version.
+Later versions of the 348 (1993 and beyond) have Japanese starter motors and Nippondenso power generators to improve reliability, as well as the battery located within the front left fender for better weight distribution.

 All 348s have OBD-I engine management systems, though European and general market variants do not come with the self-test push button installed, which is needed to activate this troubleshooting feature.

 Similar to the Testarossa but departing from the 512 BB and 308/328, the oil and coolant radiators were relocated from the nose to the sides, widening the side of the car substantially, but making the cabin much easier to cool since hoses routing warm water no longer ran underneath the cabin as in the older front-radiator cars.
 This also had the side effect of making the doors very wide.

-The 348 was equipped with a dry-sump oil system to prevent oil starvation at high speeds and during hard cornering.
+The 348 was equipped with a dry sump oil system to prevent oil starvation at high speeds and during hard cornering.
 The oil level could only be accurately checked on the dipstick when the engine was running due to this setup.
 The 348 was fitted with adjustable ride-height suspension and a removable rear sub-frame to speed up the removal of the engine for maintenance.